 There's another way to say some of that.

-"Crafty people are good at hiding their true feelings." (especially politicians; it's very difficult sometimes to get a straight answer out of them)
+"Crafty people are good at hiding their true feelings."

 Every day I'm asked by somebody; "Hey, how's it going?" or "How are you today?"
 Of course I always smile and say; "Great" or "Okay" but inside I might not be having a good day at all.
 People don't want to hear about your problems.
 Sometimes just for fun I'll answer those kinds of greetings with; "I'm blue, depressed, overweight, in ill health, despondent, and wish I was never born."
 Or I'll say; "I feel pretty good; for a guy my age." (chuckle) Those always gets a reaction.

 ● Ecc 8:2b . .
 Obey the king's command, I say, because you took an oath before God.

 An oath taken "before God" may not seem valid to an atheist, but when the wording is formal; as in legally binding oaths required for various government positions, then the oath becomes enough rope to hang yourself with if you go back on it.

 ● Ecc 8:3-5a . .
 Leave his presence; do not tarry in a dangerous situation, for he can do anything he pleases; inasmuch as a king’s command is authoritative, and none can say to him: What are you doing?
 One who obeys orders will not suffer from the dangerous situation.

 In Solomon's day, it wasn't wise to provoke a king, nor to interfere with his business, nor to block his way when he came down your street.
 Kings were despotic monarchs: they answered to no one, and could have people executed at whim all without the bother of due process.
 This is still true today in a number of nations.
 Dictators throughout the world practice a degree of tyranny that you definitely do not want to oppose if perchance you're a citizen in their country.